sourcegraph/openctx/provider/jira/README.md

-# JIRA context provider for OpenCtx
+# Jira context provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that brings JIRA context to code AI and editors.
+This is a context provider for [OpenCtx](https://openctx.org) that brings Jira context to code AI and editors.

 **Status:** Experimental